 - Arm Rests: adjust the height of your armrests such that your shoulders are relaxed & your forearms are parallel with the floor.

-- Adjustable Lift: set your chair’s height to where your knees are bent at approximately 90 degrees with feet resting on the floor, without pinching the bottom of your thighs.
+- Adjustable Lift: set chair’s height where your knees are approximately 90° with feet resting on the floor without pinching thighs.

 - Seat Cushion & Pan: besides being able to sit comfortably, there should be a fist-sized gap between the back of your calf and the front of the seat cushion.
 Note: adjustable seat pan depth and angle don’t typically come standard.

 - Back Rest: the back of your task chair’s adjustable height and angle are very helpful in improving posture & reducing fatigue – set your backrest high & forward to keep your spine aligned straightly.

 Lumbar Support.
 Your spine curves inward toward your lower extremities, making it difficult to support your back while seated.
 Lumbar support should press against your lower back while sitting up straight all the way back in the seat.
 If your office chair doesn’t have one built in, there are plenty of cheap, effective solutions out there.

 - Swivel: increasing your reach is critical to preventing over-exertion, even in a small space.
 Repetitive rising & sitting motions interrupting your work are a lose/lose scenario.
 5-spoke swivel bases are best for avoiding tipping.

 - Tilt: tilt mechanism comes in many applications.
 Essentially, you’re able to lean your seat & back on a fulcrum (which is where the variation is), control the tension with which the chair leans, and lock a certain angle into position.
 This is more of a comfort feature, but it’s helpful to know how your tools work.